WJGuan-UW/WJGuan-UW/README.md

 - 👋 Hi, I’m Wenjie Guan, from the University of Washington!
 - 👀 I’m interested in high-dimensional statistics and machine learning.
-- 🌱 I’m currently learning high-dimensional network data analysis and debiased inference.
+- 🌱 I’m currently researching high-dimensional network data analysis and debiased inference.
 - ☔️ I'm currently living in Seattle.
 I was born and grew up in Shanghai.
 - 📫 wguan@uw.edu